federico-m-stefanini/BN4ausc/README.md

 Please note that the included License applies only to the code   I have developed, not  to other R packages needed to run it.
-Last, this is  R code developed for research purposed, and   is not yet ready (validated) for any use in the medical field.
+Last, this is  R code developed for research purposes, and   is not yet ready (validated) for any use in the medical field.